xster/flutter-wiki/Bad-Builds.md

 This is a list of all the dev branch commits that are considered "bad" and should not be released to a more stable channel.
 See [[Bad Build Identification]] for details on how to identify builds that should be listed here.
+See also the [[Changlog]].

 ## v0.5.2 - v0.5.6
 * Dart VM crashes on certain eval calls, see [#18573](https://github.com/flutter/flutter/issues/18573).